💻

 Prompt

 It's vacation time, and people need your website to help them get started.
-Will you show the next location they're going to, and entice them with things to do and place to see like this Germany travel site or this Dominican Republic one?
-Will you create a site for the transit in that city including bus routes and trains like the NYC MTA site?
-Or, will your page be a center for available hotels in the area allowing people to book right on the site like MGM Resorts or a more generic Hotels.Com?
+Will you show the next location they're going to, and entice them with things to do and place to see like this or this ?
+Will you create a site for the transit in that city including bus routes and trains like ?
+Or, will your page be a center for available hotels in the area allowing people to book right on the site like or a more generic ?

 Directions: Choose a website idea that will help people with their travels, and create a single webpage that is both accessible and responsive.
 We recommend creating a travel page like the Germany or Dominican Republic site above, but you can alternatively choose to do a transit help page or a Hotel help page for any city.